ludwigprager/www.celp.de/app/md/rclone-ionos.md

 Obviously, you need replace the asterisks by your credentials.

+Real example use case:
-As an example where the config is used see the following script to backup the bucket the whole bucket to a directory `g1-fileshare`.
+In the following script
+the whole bucket `g1-fileshare` is synced to the local directory `g1-fileshare`.
 ```
 #!/bin/bash